cashubtc/nuts/XX.md

 That algorithm gives us a set of amounts that reach a given target value when constructing the various kinds of P2PK outputs.
 Any time those outputs are spent, fees will be paid.
-The fee rate is `input_fee_ppk` for all the outputs in the channel, as we assume the same keyset is used in all outputs, Therefore, the post-swap value of any set of deterministic outputs can be computed as follows, where `num_deterministic_outputs(x)` is the number of outputs selected by the deterministic algorithm described
+The fee rate is `input_fee_ppk` for the funding proofs and commitment proofs, as we assume the same keyset is used for both.
+Therefore, the post-swap value of any set of deterministic outputs can be computed as follows, where `num_deterministic_outputs(x)` is the number of outputs selected by the deterministic algorithm described